Demi Lovato Shows Abs In Crop Top While Promoting Latest Fabletics Line

 “Exciting news!
 My best #Demi4Fabletics collection yet is launching THIS WEEK!”

-Not surprisingly, Demi’s 77 million plus followers went crazy over her latest photo, giving it over 1.2 million views and 3,000 plus comments in less than 24 hours of being posted.
-Many fans confessed that they would be shopping her latest collection while countless other fans just commented on the video to tell Lovato how great she looks.
+Not surprisingly, Demi’s 77 million-plus followers went crazy over her latest photo, giving it over 1.2 million views and over 3,000 comments in less than 24 hours of being posted.
+Many fans confessed that they would be shopping her latest collection, while countless other fans just commented on the video to tell Lovato how great she looks.

 “You look amazing.”